aiden-tepper/euphony-cli/README.md

   * move the bass to the root of the next chord
   * in contrary motion to the bass, move the remaining voices to the nearest chord tone of the next chord

+## Notes
+*If no octave changing mark is used on a pitch, its octave is calculated so that the interval with the previous note is less than a fifth.
+As SAT will not move by an interval larger than a 3rd, this is only a concern for keeping B within range.*
+### Voice Ranges
+* Soprano
+  * C4 - G5
+  * C' - G''
+  * Translated to relative C: C - G'
+* Alto
+  * G3 - D5
+  * G - D''
+  * Translated to relative C: G, - D'
+* Tenor
+  * C3 - G4
+  * C - G'
+* Bass
+  * E2 - C4
+  * E, - C'

 ## References
 [Sun Music School](https://sunmusicschool.weebly.com/uploads/2/5/4/5/25453716/voice_leading.pdf)